 I have also shared some resources to learn Python for Data Science, Machine Learning, Web Development, and general Scripting work, so take advantage of that.

 P. S. --- Do you Want to Become a Python Developer in 30 days?
-In bootcamp style? but don't want to spend huge money chaged by Bootcamps?
+In bootcamp style? but don't want to spend huge money charged by Bootcamps?
 If Yes, then you can also check out the Python for Everybody specialization on Coursera, one of the most recommended Python certification program for beginners.